jensenemi/cse15l-lab-reports/lab1.md

 ![Image](Screen Shot 2023-04-09 at 4.40.05 PM.png)

+In the terminal, write:
+'''
+ssh cs15lsp23zz@ieng6.ucsd.edu
+'''
-In the terminal, write ssh cs15lsp23zz@ieng6.ucsd.edu but DO NOT COPY AND PASTE THIS!
+but DO NOT COPY AND PASTE THIS!
 You have to replace the zz with the letters corresponding to your course-specific account.
 If you don't know the letters, go to this link: [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php) and enter your UCSD username and assigned student ID.
 Make sure you're looking at the letters on the account for CSE15L.

 ![Image](Screen Shot 2023-04-06 at 5.50.13 PM.png)